Grade 11 (Juniors) Page

 Take 30 credits per calendar year (including winter and summer sessions)

 Plan to live and work in New York following graduation for the length of time they participate in the scholarship program

-The program goes into effect immediately, and is available for students whose families earn up to $100,000 annually beginning in the fall of 2017.
+The program goes into effect immediately, and is available for students whose families earn up to $125,000 annually.